wied03/karma_webpack_2/README.md

 }
 ```

-`webpack` is a webpack configuration hash.
+`webpack` is the standard webpack configuration object.
 Here is an example using a different loader:
 ```js
 module.exports = function(config) {
   config.set({